davappler/getting-started-with-docker/DOCKER_COMMANDS.md

 - `docker network connect` =>
 - `docker network disconnect` =>

+# Commands for volumes

+- `docker volume ls` - Will list all of the volumes locally
+- `docker volume create <name-of-the-volume>` - Will create the volume

 # Extra Commands

 - `docker build -t getting-started .` => This is used to build an image named `getting-started` and `.` specifies that look for `Dockerfile` in current directory